Dealing with Pests

 Fleas from pet cats and dogs don’t spread disease but flea bites can be itchy and uncomfortable for you and your pets.

-To deal with fleas, treat your pets, bedding, furniture and carpets with flea sprays or powders.
-If you are unsure of which type to use, you may wish to speak to a vet for advice on the best ones to use.
+To deal with fleas, treat your pets, bedding, furniture and carpets with recommended flea sprays or powders.
+If you are unsure of which type to use, you should speak to a vet for advice on the best ones to use.

 The RSPCA has a very helpful webpage with more information which may also be useful.

 Ants don’t pose a health risk.
 If you discover ants in your home, try vacuuming them up or tackle them using an ant spray or powder which you can purchase in most DIY stores.